akiryk/tutorials-learning-lessons/bash.md

 - don't use spaces `x = "some value"` fails because bash thinks you have a command, `x` with an argument, `=`
 - variable names are case sensitive
 - use lowercase names because pre-defined variables are all uppercase and you could override them
+- use braces to be explicit about the variable name
+- not a bad idea to use double quotes for variables all the time, as in the example script below

 Retrieve the value with keyword `echo` and `$`, as in `echo $myvar`.
 Use `echo` to avoid running the script unintentionally.